 I held two pasta nights at my house.
 People paid $30 for a buffet of food – pasta, bread, salad etc. For one of the dinners, my aunts and uncles provided desserts; it was fun because they went way overboard!
 At the dinners, I was able to talk to people in person about 4K rather than just through email or social media.
 Around 60 people came between the two and we made around $2,000. -Jen, Team Baltimore 2017

 Holidays are a great time for fundraising.
 One 4K teammate offered to put up and take down holiday lights in exchange for donations.
 You could also mow laws, rake leaves, or shovel snow.
 If you have stuff sitting around then you might consider having a yard sale.
 I think it’s important to consider your talents when thinking about fundraising.
-My brother sold paintings while I baked and solid cupcakes. -Ashley, Team Portland 2014
+My brother sold paintings while I baked and sold cupcakes. -Ashley, Team Portland 2014

 Consider Your Talents.
 Find something you like to do and then charge people in exchange for the goods or services: Selling jewelry, babysitting, pet sitting, or painting their fence.